DreamPurchaseZnz/Python-Module/BIF/String manipulation&print&format.md

 Same as index(), but search backwards in string.

 rjust(width,\[, fillchar\])
 Returns a space-padded string with the original string right-justified to a total of width columns.

 rstrip()
 Removes all trailing whitespace of string.

-split(str="", num=string.count(str))
-Splits string according to delimiter str (space if not provided) and returns list of substrings; split into at most num substrings if given.

 splitlines( num=string.count('\n'))
 Splits string at all (or num) NEWLINEs and returns a list of each line with NEWLINEs removed.

 startswith(str, beg=0,end=len(string))
 Determines if string or a substring of string (if starting index beg and ending index end are given) starts with substring str; returns true if so and false otherwise.

 strip(\[chars\])
 Performs both lstrip() and rstrip() on string.